mniszka/mniszka/README.md

 ![image](https://user-images.githubusercontent.com/17677354/160918579-7da7e328-dee7-47af-a629-126a2e3ec42c.png)<br>

 ### Hi there, my name is Agnes Flisnik <br>
-:last_quarter_moon_with_face: As a cosmos fan, I learn Python (to collect data from satellites), electronics and embedded C (to build a rocket and go into deep space). <br>
+:last_quarter_moon_with_face: As a cosmos fan, I learn Python (to process data from satellites), electronics and embedded C (to build a rocket and go into deep space). <br>
 If you're interested in space technology, visit my webpage on Facebook about space and science: https://www.facebook.com/Inventions-technology-science-114593359170299
 <br>